jaredkoontz/GeoHashesInPolygon/README.md

 ###GeohashesInPolygon

 A java implementation to find the geohashes inside of the polygon.
 Used in my [GeoLens Project](http://www.cs.colostate.edu/geolens) project to decide the GeoHash tiles to display.
+Many classes have been reduced to improve readability and to inspire usability.

 This project is inspired from: https://github.com/derrickpelletier/geohash-poly